jef4490/jef4490.github.io/_posts/2017-04-11-on_currying.markdown

 ![](http://i.imgur.com/h2WDyr4.png)

 The first argument of bind will always be applied to the value of ‘this’ inside the callback.
-So the reason we get the unexpected ‘undefined tikka masala’ on line 19, is the fact that this.type is an undefined value.
+So the reason we get the unexpected ‘undefined tikka masala’ on line 19, is the fact that this.type is an undefined value because the string 'tikka masala' does respond to a .type() method.
 When we alter the code to pass merely ‘this’ into the console, it behaves as expected.

 ![](http://i.imgur.com/s8gpz8P.png)